Systemattik/azure-secure-vm-monitoring/README.md

-# Azure Secure VM Monitoring & Access Control (Free-Tier Lab)
+# Azure Secure VM Monitoring & Access Control

 This project demonstrates the deployment, security hardening, and monitoring of a Linux virtual machine in Microsoft Azure using free-tier compatible services.
 The focus is on identity-aware access, network security, operational monitoring, and cost control.